marifyo/fggcosha/_posts/2015-04-02-profile-obiesie.md

 Those who attended our alma mater in the ‘80 - 90s will surely remember Mrs. Obiesie, perhaps as Vice Principal for most of the eighties, or as the successor to our founding Principal, Mrs. Okobi, serving as Principal from 1992 to 1995.

 <br>
 Mrs. Elizabeth Obiesie, the second principal of the then still young FGGC Onitsha, gave several years of her life and self to the institution, serving with the dedication, dignity and grace that epitomized her principles.
-She served for a total of 35 years with the Ministry of Education, including her years of service with our Alma Mater.
+She served for a total of 35 years with the Ministry of Education, including her years of service to our Alma Mater.

 <br>
 Indeed, from what I have learned of our former principal, these could have been her words.